-A-1 Pictures chose a hybrid of 2D and cel-shading for art, which may have amazed fans looking for something beautiful to watch.
+A-1 Pictures chose a hybrid of 2D and cel-shading for art, which may have stunned fans looking for something beautiful to watch.
 Others blamed the homosexual theme, which is not something found in mainstream anime.

-Shin Sekai Yori has a cult following in the international community, but even so, few people watched the anime.
+Shin Sekai Yori has a cult following in the international community, but even so, few people have watched the anime.

-Watamote it is always a topic of debate.
+Watamote is always a topic of debate.
 Is it a study on social anxiety and depression?
 Is it a mocking comedy?
 Does the series belittle mental illness?
-Is the series very understandable to some fans?
+Is the series very understandable for some fans?
 Like most controversial works, most critics applaud Watamote for at least creating a debate about social anxiety.

 3. Serial Experiments Lain

-Its aim was to criticize American imperialism and its worldwide influence.
+His aim was to criticize American imperialism and its worldwide influence.
 The irony is that the series is more popular in the United States than in Japan.

 4. Ghost Stories

-5. Any anime grind nowadays
+5. Any anime moe nowadays